jokelley/Kmar-PopulationGenomes/README.md

 # Kmar-PopulationGenomes
-Lins, Trojahn, et al "Whole-genome sequencing reveals the extent of heterozygosity in a preferentially self-fertilizing hermaphroditic vertebrate"
+Scripts for Lins, Trojahn, et al 2018 "Whole-genome sequencing reveals the extent of heterozygosity in a preferentially self-fertilizing hermaphroditic vertebrate"